European Movement Call To Action

 Please encourage your friends, family and co-workers to write to the Prime Minister and their MP.
 We have just a few weeks left to shape our future relationship with the EU.
 We aim to fill the PM’s inbox with a million letters showing him that we will not let his reckless behaviour go unchallenged.
 Millions joined in the London marches to stop Brexit.
 Millions can act again.

 Thanks for all your help and support with this campaign.
 Please contact European Movement Leicester, Leicestershire and Rutland for further information or advice at LeicsEM@outlook.com

 - Include your name, address and postcode at the top of the letter/email.
 If it is not immediately clear that you are a constituent, the MP is more likely to discard the message.

 - Hand-written letters are more likely to receive replies.

 - Where possible, relate the arguments to your own circumstances.
 MPs are interested in how the issues affect their own constituents.
 In this case, personalisation may be possible if your business or job is at risk from a hard Brexit or from ending the transition period too soon.
 Or perhaps you are an NHS worker with first-hand experience of the current crisis – What does your experience and expertise say about the need to extend the transition period or retain freedom of movement for a little longer?

 - Avoid using a standard template.
 MPs pay more attention to emails/letters which have been written by individual constituents.
 They want to hear from you.

 - Include some factual arguments, supported with data if you have access to it.
-Below are some suggested arguments, but this list is not exhaustive.
 There is no need to use all of the arguments available.
 Just state those that you feel most strongly about.